novoda/spikes/README.md

 apply plugin: 'build-properties'
 ```
 #### 3. List properties files
-In your `android` configuration you can add a `buildProperties` configuration listing all the properties files you intend
+In your android project you can add a `buildProperties` configuration listing all the properties files you intend
-to reference in your build script, eg:
+to reference in your `android` configuration, eg:
 ```
-android {

 buildProperties {
     secrets {
         file project.file('secrets.properties')
     }
 }

+android {
 ...
 }
 ```